c-aycan/Clustering-Algorithm-for-Regional-Convergence/README.md

 Objective: It is to understand why some regions are richer and others are less so in the long-run perspective.
 Testing whether capitals and borders matter quantitatively when determining the regions' income performances.

-Technologies: R Studio
+Technologies: R Studio & libraries: dplyr, tidyverse,
-dplyr
-tidyverse
-ConvergenceClubs
-mFilter
-imputeTS
-REAT
-ggplot2
-gridExtra
-spdep
-tmap
-sp
-sf
-rgeoda
-jmuOutlier
+ConvergenceClubs,
+mFilter,
+imputeTS,
+REAT,
+ggplot2,
+gridExtra,
+spdep,
+tmap,
+sp,
+sf,
+rgeoda,
+jmuOutlier.